In this two-part video, I'm going to talk about how many cat property claims you need to be closing a day and how to do it

 Are you taking the RIGHT number of photos?
 We definitely don't want to take too few photos, but my experience in doing cleanup and file review is that many if not most IA's take way TOO MANY photos.
 Believe it or not, but the insurance company really doesn't care that much about the GUTTERS so maybe don't take more than one or two downspout photos PER ELEVATION.
 We don't need 5 hail dent photos of one downspout.
 We just don't.
 Remember that your entire claim file - including photos, estimate, and diary - should tell the story of the claim.
 Not too much, not too little.

 Are you using your phone or a dedicated snapshot camera to take your pics?
-Believe it or not, but this makes a difference LINK TO CAMERA
+Believe it or not, but this makes a difference.
+This is the one I use.

 Do you know how to type?
 Learn to type.
 Almost everything you do in the software will get a speed boost the faster you can type.